andreivisan/xslim.github.io/_posts/2014-03-26-ios-and-javascript-first-try.md

   - javascript
 ---

-As you might know, since iOS 7, Apple included `JavaScriptCore` framework, that gives ability to _almost_ write apps in Java Script.
-So I did a small try and it seems working.
+As you might know since iOS 7, Apple included `JavaScriptCore` framework, that gives ability to _almost_ write apps in Java Script.
+So I did a small trial and it seems to work.

 We'll use `XCTest` for a playground.